Forensics

 The successful participant will

-- Understand how forensic principles and techniques relate to the investigation of software and systems.
+- Apply forensic principles and techniques to the investigation of software and systems.

-- Have a detailed knowledge of a systematic methodology for undertaking forensic investigations.
+- Demonstrate a systematic approach for undertaking forensic investigations.

-- Understand how the results of an investigation relate to those security measures that were taken during the design, development and implementation of a software-centric system.
+- Reflect on how the results of an investigation relate to those security measures that were taken during the design, development and implementation of a software-centric system.

 Contents

-- Computer Forensic Analysis & Investigation: Discuss the various techniques used to analyse a computer and the typical applications that are on a computer.
+- Digital Forensic Analysis & Investigation: Discuss the various tools and techniques used to analyse a computer and the typical applications that are on a computer.

 Requirements

-The lecturer for the Forensics module has indicated a number of topics that will be assumed, in order to allow the course to run smoothly.
-Please ensure that you are up to date on these, or can be by the time the module begins.
-If you have any doubts about your suitability for the module, please contact your tutor and/or the Programme Office.
+Please ensure that you are up to date on these topics, or can be, by the time the module begins.
+If you have any doubts about your suitability for the module, please contact your supervisor and/or the Programme Office.